Kai-Meiklejohn/KMPsearchAlgorithmWithTable/README.md

 4. Handles errors (e.g., incorrect number of arguments or invalid input) by printing an error message and usage instructions: `"usage: java KMPsearch \"target\" [filename.txt]"`.

 #### SkipTable
-Generates and displays the KMP skip table without using an LPS array:
+Generates and displays the KMP skip table without using a standard LPS array:
-1. Takes a target string and constructs a 2D skip table (`int[256][pattern.length]`) for all ASCII characters (0-255) at each position in the pattern.
+1. Takes a target string and constructs a 2D skip table (`int[256][pattern.length()]`) for all ASCII characters (0-255) at each position in the pattern.
 2. Computes skip distances dynamically:
-   - For each position and character, determines the number of positions to skip by checking for prefix-suffix alignments up to that point.
+   - For each position and character, determines how far to skip by checking for a prefix-suffix alignment if there’s a mismatch.
-   - If the character matches at the current position, skip is 0; otherwise, it calculates the shift based on the longest matching prefix or defaults to skipping past the current position.
+   - If the character matches at the current position, set skip to zero; otherwise, calculate the shift based on the longest matching prefix or default to skipping the full segment (`pos + 1`).
 3. Prints the skip table in CSV format:
-   - First row: `"*"` followed by the pattern characters.
+   - First row: `*` followed by the pattern’s characters.
-   - Rows for each unique character in the pattern (sorted alphabetically): character followed by skip values for each position.
+   - Rows for each unique character in the pattern (sorted alphabetically): character plus skip values for each position.
-   - Default row: `"*"` followed by full-shift values (`position + 1`) for characters not in the pattern.
+   - Final row: `*` followed by full-shift values (`position + 1`) for characters not in the pattern.

 #### KMPSearcher
-Implements the core KMP string searching algorithm using a precomputed 2D skip table:
+Implements the core skip-based KMP string searching algorithm using the precomputed 2D skip table:
-1. Takes a pattern and its skip table as input, validating that the table matches the pattern length and covers all ASCII characters (256 rows).
+1. Takes a pattern and 2D skip table (covering all ASCII characters).
 2. Searches for all occurrences of the pattern in a given text:
-   - Advances pointers in text and pattern on character matches.
+   - Compares characters while they match, advancing both text and pattern pointers.
-   - On a full match, records the starting index and resets the pattern pointer.
+   - If a full match occurs, records the starting index and advances in the text.
-   - On a mismatch, uses the skip table to determine how to adjust the pointers:
+   - On a mismatch, looks up the skip distance for the mismatched character:
-     - Skips forward in the text if the skip value exceeds the current pattern position.
-     - Backtracks in the pattern if the skip value is less than the current position.
-     - Handles non-ASCII characters by skipping them and resetting the pattern pointer.
+     - Ensures positions near the end of words (e.g., “afternoon”) get checked properly so no occurrence is missed.
+   - Continues until no more matches can be found in the text.
-3. Returns an `ArrayList` of all match starting indices (0-based).
+3. Returns an `ArrayList<Integer>` of zero-based match starting indices.

 #### FileProcessor
-Handles file reading and output formatting:
+Handles file reading and output:
-1. Initializes with a pattern, creating a `SkipTable` and `KMPSearcher` instance for searching.
+1. Initialises a `SkipTable` and `KMPSearcher`.
-2. Reads the specified file line-by-line using `BufferedReader`.
+2. Reads the file line-by-line.
 3. For each line:
-   - Uses `KMPSearcher` to find all occurrences of the pattern.
+   - Uses `KMPSearcher` to find occurrences of the pattern.
-   - If matches are found, prints: `"line X (Y): Z, W, ..."` where `X` is the line number, `Y` is the match count, and `Z, W, ...` are the 0-based indices of matches.
+   - Prints the line number and first match position (one-based index), along with the line text if found.
-4. Gracefully handles I/O errors by printing an error message with the filename and exception details.
+4. Gracefully handles input/output errors by printing an error message with the filename and exception details.

 ---